Community Engagement Assistant (Part-Time)

 Marketing/PR Internship

-The Marketing/PR intern will work closely with staff to implement marketing, public relations, and audience development initiatives.
+The Marketing/PR intern will work closely with staff on marketing, public relations, audience development, and community engagement initiatives.
 The in-person internship requires a minimum of 15 hours each week between Mon-Fri (9:30am-5pm) per a mutually agreed upon schedule.

 RESPONSIBILITIES